 When developing complex UIs you can end up with several hundred detailed behavioural tests.
-By using the BRJS Presenter MVVM presentation library you can test the UI via the "view model", without having to touch the DOM.
+By using MVVM within a BRJS application you can test the UI via the "view model", without having to touch the DOM.
 Hundreds of UI tests can be executed in minutes.

 Not everybody wants to spend all their time on the command line.
 So, BRJS ships with a web dashboard which offers most of the functionality that the CLI offers via a simple web user interface that is super-efficient and most importantly easy for everyone to use.

 BRJS gives you everything you need out of the box.
 However, it's great to be able to extend & customise functionality to meet different needs.
 Plugins provide a framework to extend the BRJS toolkit with your own commands, file transforms, bundling and minimization strategies & more.

 Find out more about BRJS in the work in progress documentation.